Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Oxalates

 Oxalates are something that your bearded dragon is going to run into within their regular diet.
-Small doses of oxalates do not damage or hurt your lizard.
+They are also sometimes referred to as oxalic acid.
+Small doses of oxalates do not harm or hurt your lizard.
 However, when they start to get too many, it can really upset their natural cycle.

-Oxalates cause calcium to bind within the system.
+Oxalates are chelating agents, and they cause calcium to bind with them in your bearded dragon’s system.
 When this happens, your bearded dragon’s body cannot absorb calcium, which is one of the most vital minerals that you offer to your beardie.
+Excess oxalates can bind with calcium in the kidney, and they lead to kidney stones, a very painful condition which requires medical attention.

 Calcium provides bone growth, skin health, solid structure, and proper bone density.
 Your beardie can develop even more severe health issues such as metabolic bone disease after prolonged calcium blockage.

-Metabolic bone disease causes your bearded dragon to develop brittle, stiff bones, in some cases even leading to paralyzation.
-Adding in a food item like mushrooms can lead to much more trouble than what it’s worth, so you should avoid them altogether.divider-multipet
+Metabolic bone disease causes your bearded dragon to develop brittle, stiff bones, even leading to paralysis in some cases.
+Adding in a food item like mushrooms can lead to much more trouble than what it’s worth, so you should avoid them altogether.

 bearded-dragon-eating_Maayke-Bakker_shutterstock

-If you know that your bearded dragon accidentally ate a mushroom, you might see the following symptoms:
+If you know that your bearded dragon accidentally ate a mushroom, you might see the following signs:

 • Vomiting